Loading organizations...

 Key people at Mobilicare.

-Mobilicare was founded by Ofir Azury (Founder).
+Mobilicare was founded in 2017 by Ofir Azury (Founder).

 Key people at Mobilicare.

-Mobilicare was founded by Ofir Azury (Founder).
+Mobilicare was founded in 2017 by Ofir Azury (Founder).

 Mobilicare refers to multiple small healthcare companies focused on mobile services, primarily in first aid, dental care, and elder support, rather than a single prominent tech startup or investment firm.
 Key examples include Mobile Care Solutions LLC (Fullerton, CA), offering mobile health care, first aid, COVID testing, and cleanup since 2020[1]; MobileCare Dental (Arkansas), revolutionizing healthcare delivery via mobile dental services founded in 2015[3]; Mobilicare LLC (Flowery Branch, GA), led by Billy Young[6]; and others providing dental care for low-income patients in Hawaii or nationwide elder services[2][4][5].
 These entities serve underserved populations like the elderly, low-income individuals, and Medicaid patients, solving access barriers through on-site care, with positive employee feedback on growth and culture[5].